Additional Speakers Include:

-Kim Holmes is Senior Director of Recycling & Diversion for SPI: The Plastics Industry Trade Association.
-The group is committed to maximizing the recovery of all plastics, both post-industrial and post-consumer, across all product categories.
-The Recycling Committee at SPI is truly a collaboration of the full plastics supply chain working together to drive recovery solutions.
+Kim Holmes is senior director of recycling & diversion for Plastics Industry Association.
+The group is committed to maximizing the recovery of all plastics, both postindustrial and postconsumer, across all product categories.
+The Recycling Committee at Plastics is a collaboration of the full plastics supply chain working together to drive recovery solutions.
 Under her leadership, the Recycling Committee’s portfolio of work includes launching the SPI Zero Net Waste recognition program, sustainability benchmarking for the industry, and executing innovative recovery projects in healthcare and end-of-life vehicles, amongst other efforts.
 Kim also chairs the North American Plastics Recycling Alliance.
-In her free time she is skiing, hiking and biking with the family in the Pacific Northwest.

 Executive Vice President/Publisher

 James R. Keefe joined GIE Media, Recycling Today’s parent company, in 1991 in a sales and market research capacity.
 During his career, he has overseen the continuing development of Recycling Today magazine, which is today the leading business magazine serving the recycling industry.
 In addition, he has managed the launch of its website, www.RecyclingToday.com, as well as numerous publication launches.
 Jim currently serves as an executive vice president for GIE Media and is a member of the firm’s executive management team.
 He is a graduate of Ohio University, Athens, Ohio.